bolt/docs/docs/debugging/debug-bar.md

 Debug Bar
 =========

-If you're logged in, and 'debug: true' is set in `config.yml`, you'll see the 'Debug nut' in the lower right corner of all pages of both the frontend and the backend of the Bolt website.
-Click it to open the Symfony profiler bar.
+If your environment is [set to dev][dev-environment], you'll see the Symfony profiler bar at the bottom of all pages of both the frontend and the backend of the Bolt website.

 <a href="/files/toolbar.png" class="popup"><img src="/files/toolbar.png" style="width: 100%"></a><br>